 They may also ask:

-• Do you have pain when going to the toilet, or problems with your bowels (e.g. constipation or diarrhoea)?
+• Do you have pain when going to the toilet?

 • Does the pain affect your mood?

-• How does your pain affect your daily life?
+• How does your pain affect your daily life, such as work, study and social activities?

-• Does your pain affect your relationship or sex life?
+• Does your pain affect your relationships or sex life?

 Physical examination

-Your doctor may ask to do a thorough physical examination.
-If you feel uncomfortable or don’t want this, it’s okay to say no. If you have an examination, your doctor may check:
+Your doctor may ask to do a physical examination.
+They may check:

 • your posture and the way you walk and move (gait) – this may suggest pelvic muscle pain